pusakamanggala/weather-app/README.md

 # Weather APP

 This is a web application that displays weather information for a given location.
 The app is built using ReactJS, TailwindCSS, React Spring, React Query, and Lottie.
-The weather information is sourced from OpenWeatherMap's API, and the animated icon is from Jochang on lottiefiles.com .
+The weather information is sourced from OpenWeatherMap's API, and the weather animations is from Jochang on lottiefiles.com .

 ## Technologies Used